DataDog/the-monitor/nginx/how_to_monitor_nginx_with_datadog.md

             -   instance:foo
 ```

+If you're using NGINX Plus, you'll also need to set the `use_plus_api` parameter to `true` for each instance.
+See the documentation for further information about [configuring the Agent for NGINX Plus](https://docs.datadoghq.com/integrations/nginx/?tab=host#configuration).

 ### Restart the Agent

 You must restart the Agent to load your new configuration file.
 Execute the restart command for your platform, as shown in the [Agent documentation](https://docs.datadoghq.com/agent/guide/agent-commands/#restart-the-agent)